flexion/ef-cms/.github/ISSUE_TEMPLATE/ustc-story-template.md

  - [ ] UI should be touch optimized and responsive for external only (functions on supported mobile devices and optimized for screen sizes as required)
  - [ ] Interactors should validate entities before calling persistence methods
  - [ ] Code refactored for clarity and to remove any known technical debt
+ - [ ] If new docket entries have been added as seed data to `efcms-local.json`, 3 local s3 files corresponding to that docketEntryId have been added to `web-api/storage/fixtures/s3/noop-documents-local-us-east-1`
- - [ ] Acceptance criteria for the story has been met
+ - [ ] Acceptance criteria for the story has been met.
- - [ ] If there are special instructions in order to deploy into the next environment, add them as a comment in the story
+ - [ ] If there are special instructions in order to deploy into the next environment, add them as a comment in the story.
+ - [ ] If the work completed for the story requires a reindex without a migration, or any other special deploy steps, apply these changes to the following flexion branches:
+   - [ ] experimental1
+   - [ ] experimental2
+   - [ ] experimental3
+   - [ ] experimental4
+   - [ ] experimental5
+   - [ ] experimental6
+   - [ ] develop
  - [ ] Reviewed by UX on a deployed environment.
  - [ ] Reviewed by PO on a deployed environment.
 Can be deployed to the Court's `test` environment if prod-like data is required.
 Otherwise deployed to any `experimental` environment.
  - [ ] Deployed to the Court's `staging` environment.